 The Rosetta LeNoire Award

-The Rosetta LeNoire Award, established in 1988, recognizes outstanding artistic contributions to the universality of the human experience in American Theatre.
-The Award is given to an individual, theatre or producing organization with an exemplary record in the hiring or promotion of ethnic minorities, female actors and actors with disabilities through multi-racial and/or non-traditional casting.
+The LeNoire Award, established in 1988, recognizes outstanding artistic contributions to the universality of the human experience in American theatre.
+The award is given to an individual, theatre or producing organization with an exemplary record in the hiring or promotion of minorities, female actors and actors with disabilities through multi-racial and/or non-traditional casting.

 Arizona Theatre Service

 Established in 1988, the award was named in honor of the actress Rosetta LeNoire, who was also the first recipient, not only because of her body of work in the theatre - and her work with the then titled Actors' Equity Association's Ethnic Minorities Committee - but also for founding the AMAS Repertory Theatre Company